Japanese destroyer Niizuki

 Niizuki (新月) was an destroyer built for the Imperial Japanese Navy (IJN) during World War II.
 Completed in early 1943, she only lasted three months in service until her actions as Japanese flagship of the Battle of Kula Gulf.
-In the darkness of 5 July 1943, Niizuki torpedoed and sank the destroyer USS Strong at a debated range, possibly as far out as 22,000 yards, making her the scorer of one of the longest ranged torpedo hit in history.
+In the darkness of 5 July 1943, Niizuki torpedoed and sank the destroyer USS Strong at a debated range, possibly as far out as 22,000 yards, making her the scorer of one of the longest ranged torpedo hits in history.
 Around 24 hours later, Niizuki was caught and sunk by a US cruiser-destroyer force with the loss of almost all hands.

 Design and description

 The Akizuki-class ships were originally designed as anti-aircraft escorts for carrier battle groups, but were modified with torpedo tubes and depth charges to meet the need for more general-purpose destroyers.
 The ships measured 134.2 m overall, with beams of 11.6 m and drafts of 4.15 m.
 They displaced 2744 t at standard load and 3470 t at deep load.
 Their crews numbered 300 officers and enlisted men.

 Each ship had two Kampon geared steam turbines, each driving one propeller shaft using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a designed speed of 33 kn.
 The ships carried enough fuel oil to give them ranges of 8300 nmi at speeds of 18 kn.

 The main armament of the Akizuki class consisted of eight 100 mm Type 98 dual-purpose guns in four twin-gun turrets, two superfiring pairs fore and aft of the superstructure.
 They each carried a dozen 25 mm Type 96 anti-aircraft (AA) guns in four triple-gun mounts.
 The ships were also each armed with four 610 mm torpedo tubes in a single quadruple rotating mount amidships; one reload was carried for each tube.
 The first batch of ships were each equipped with two depth charge throwers for which 54 depth charges were carried.
 Niizuki was equipped with a Type 21 early-warning radar on her foremast.